zevv/duc/README.md

 ### Introduction

 Duc is a collection of tools for indexing, inspecting and visualizing disk usage.
-Duc maintains a database of accumulated sizes of directories of your file system, and allows you to query this database with some tools, or create fancy graphs showing you where your bytes are.
+Duc maintains a database of accumulated sizes of directories of the file system, and allows you to query this database with some tools, or create fancy graphs showing you where your bytes are.

+Duc comes with console utilities, ncurses and X11 user interfaces and a CGI wrapper for disk usage querying and visualisation.

 Duc is designed to scale to huge filesystems: it will index and display hundreds of millions of files on petabytes of storage without problems.